 NOTE: find the right position for the runner.
 When inserted in the slot the circle jig base should be overlapping the table saw blade

-Mount the circle jig on the table saw and cut off the wood excess.
-After that, your base should be perpendicular to the blade.
+Mount the circle jig on the table saw and trim the edge to cut the wood excess.
+After that, your base is perpendicular to the blade.

 The picture below shows what the finished table saw circle cutting jig looks like.
 It is an easy jig for a table saw and definitely pays off to have one in the workshop.